Point- and contact-symmetry pseudogroups of dispersionless Nizhnik equation

 {\it $^\S$\,Mathematical Institute, Silesian University in Opava, Na Rybn\'\i{}\v{c}ku 1, 746 01 Opava, Czech Republic }

 { E-mails: boyko@imath.kiev.ua, rop@imath.kiev.ua, oleksandra.vinnichenko@imath.kiev.ua }

-\parbox{140mm}{ Applying an original megaideal-based version of the algebraic method, we compute the point-symmetry pseudogroup of the dispersionless Nizhnik equation.
+\parbox{140mm}{ Applying an original megaideal-based version of the algebraic method, we compute the point-symmetry pseudogroup of the dispersionless (potential symmetric) Nizhnik equation.
 This is the first example of this kind in the literature, where there is no need to use the direct method for completing the computation.
-The analogous study is also carried out for the corresponding nonlinear Lax representation.
+The analogous studies are also carried out for the corresponding nonlinear Lax representation and the dispersionless counterpart of the symmetric Nizhnik system.
 We also first apply the megaideal-based version of the algebraic method to find the contact-symmetry (pseudo)group of a partial differential equation.
 It is shown that the contact-symmetry pseudogroup of the dispersionless Nizhnik equation coincides with the first prolongation of its point-symmetry pseudogroup.
 We check whether the subalgebras of the maximal Lie invariance algebra of the dispersionless Nizhnik equation that naturally arise in the course of the above computations define the diffeomorphisms stabilizing this algebra or its first prolongation.
 In addition, we construct all the third-order partial differential equations in three independent variables that admit the same Lie invariance algebra.
 We also find a set of geometric properties of the dispersionless Nizhnik equation that exhaustively defines it. } \noprint{ Keywords: dispersionless Nizhnik equation; point-symmetry pseudogroup; contact-symmetry pseudogroup; Lie invariance algebra; discrete symmetry; megaideal; Nizhnik--Novikov--Veselov equation;

 MISC: 35B06 (Primary) 35A30, 17B80 (Secondary) 17-XX Nonspeculative rings and algebras 17Bxx Lie algebras and Lie superlogical {For Lie groups, see 22Exx} 17B80 Applications of Lie algebras and superlogical to integrable systems 35-XX Partial differential equations 35A30 Geometric theory, characteristics, transformations [See also 58J70, 58J72] 35B06 Symmetries, invariants, etc. 35Cxx Representations of solutions 35C05 Solutions in closed form 35C06 Self-similar solutions }